Guide for Python Open Source Maintainers and Authors#

 Also check back on our Packaging Guide, to be updated this Spring 2023.
 This guide is designed to review the dynamic ecosystem of Python packaging tools that you can use to create a high quality Python package.

 3. Is Your Package in Scope for pyOpenSci?#

-Next, check to see if your package falls into the scope of pyOpenSci.
+Next, check to see if your package falls into the topical and technical scope of pyOpenSci.
 If you aren’t sure about whether your package fits within pyOpenSci’s scope (below), submit a presubmission inquiry issue on the software-review repository.
 After you submit an inquiry, a pyOpenSci editor will get back to you with input regarding the fit of your package for pyOpenSci review.
 This can take up to a week.